brianzelip/groceries-vue/README.md

 - any time any of its remaining data props change this info is made available to `TheGroceryForm`

 -[] add `textarea` for any additional grocery notes, ie, i needed to buy a dishrack today, but thats so seldom that it doesnt need to be on the real list, but an additional notes section wiuld be great to have for these cases.

+-[] associate added ad hoc textarea note with a given store, which would make the note item appear in the output store section with all the other same store stuff.